forseti-security/forseti-security/_docs/_latest/use/explain.md

 #### Access member or resource by permission

-You can specify a permission, such as `p`, and list `<members, resource, role>` pairs that have a relation.
+You can specify a permission, such as `iam.serviceAccounts.get`, and list all the `<members, resource, role>` that have a relation.

-For instance a that role contains permission p and member has permission p on resource.
+The tuple `<members, resource, role>` contains the members with role that contains permission `iam.serviceAccounts.get` on the resource.

 ```
 $ forseti-client-XXXX-vm> forseti explainer access_by_authz --permission iam.serviceAccounts.get